 What Does Good Soil Care Look Like Beyond Watering?

-We mentioned mulching earlier, and for good reason.
-Mulching is a vital component to your trees’ health (especially young trees) because of the positive impact it will have on the surrounding soil.
-Namely, mulching will normalize soil temperature, hold in moisture, and reduce the existence of weeds.
+We mentioned mulching earlier and for good reason.
+Mulching is a vital component of your trees’ health (especially young trees) because of the positive impact it will have on the surrounding soil.
+Namely, mulching will help regulate soil temperature, hold in moisture, and reduce the existence of weeds.
 All of those are important to regulate soil conditions, which in turn will afford a greater likelihood of long-term health for your tree.

 Should I Treat My Little, Younger Trees Any Differently Than The Older Trees?

 For the little trees, you’re going to want to lay down a layer of mulch below the canopy as far out from the trunk as possible.
 When mulching be sure not to put the layer higher than two to three inches, mulch should not be up against the trunk or root flare because you could trap moisture which leads to fungus growth.
 We recommend wood chip mulch as opposed to double shredded mulch for your tree health.